Cortland at Colliers Yard

-Cortland at Colliers Yard is a 153-metre (500 ft), 50-storey residential skyscraper in the Greengate area of Salford, Greater Manchester, England.
-The building is part of developer Renaker's Greengate masterplan, known as Colliers Yard, which comprises three adjacent towers: Bankside, which topped out in 2025, and Parkside, which was granted planning permission in March 2023.
-It was designed by OMI Architects, with Denton Corker Marshall serving as delivery architects.
-As of November 2025, it is the tallest building in Salford and the eighth-tallest in Greater Manchester.
+Cortland at Colliers Yard is a 153-metre (500 ft), 50-storey residential skyscraper on Bankside Boulevard in the Greengate area of Salford, England.
+It forms part of Renaker's Greengate masterplan, known as Colliers Yard, which comprises three adjacent towers: Bankside, completed in 2025, and Parkside, which received planning permission in March 2023.
+It was designed by OMI Architects, with Denton Corker Marshall serving as delivery architects, and constructed between 2020 and 2023.
+As of August 2026, it is the tallest building in Salford and the 11th-tallest in Greater Manchester.

 History

 Planning

 The planning application was submitted to Salford City Council in November 2019, with planning approval obtained in March 2020.

 Construction

 Construction of Cortland at Colliers Yard commenced in 2020 and the building was completed in 2023.
 The tower contains 559 built-to-rent apartments.

 Sale to Cortland

 In December 2021, the American real estate investment, development, and management company Cortland, together with Madison International Realty, bought the tower and named the project Cortland at Colliers Yard.